Daniel Lee Chee Hun (album)

 Daniel 李吉漢 is the self-titled debut album released by the winner of Malaysian Idol 2, Daniel Lee Chee Hun.
+Released in November 2005, the album achieved platinum status after sales exceeded 25,000 units within six months.
+It included 10 songs, including seven songs in Mandarin, one in English, and his hit "Mimpi" sung in both Malay and Mandarin.

 Celebration Edition

 Daniel Celebration Edition 慶功收藏版 (Pinyin: Qìng Gōng Shōu Cáng Bǎn) was introduced to the market in 2006 to mark the achievement of sales of the self-titled debut album of Daniel Lee Chee Hun (winner of Malaysian Idol 2), at more than 25,000 copies, which is accorded as platinum status.

 This celebration edition contains two discs.
 The first one consists of all 10 songs from Danell's first album.
 The second disc contains MVs of four of Danell's songs and a "Behind The Scenes" video clip showing the work of Danell's shooting of his MVs plus a personal message delivered by Daniel himself.